 Make it a traveling exhibit, moving to different locations around the community, such as public libraries, schools, and other venues.

 Consider capturing the text and visuals assembled for an on-site exhibit and using them to create a more lasting, digital exhibit placed on the city or county's website.
 Such a virtual exhibit could provide newcomers to the community with a quick history of its evolution, as well as a quick lesson in the important role played by planning.
-For additional suggestions on ways to engage the public through a website devoted to community planning issues and processes, see Section 9 of the Planners' Communication Guide (E-Communications).
+For additional suggestions on ways to engage the public through a website devoted to community planning issues and processes, see the Planners' Communication Guide.

 Hold an Open House